texjporg/ptex-base/README.md

 # ptex-base

-The bundle contains plain TeX format and documents for pTeX and e-pTeX.
+The bundle contains plain TeX format for pTeX and e-pTeX.
+Documentation for pTeX and e-pTeX are included in ptex-manual bundle.

 ## Character encoding